SignLLM/Prompt2Sign/README.md

 ## Acknowledgements

-All data collection and processing are conducted in accordance with the relevant certificates/protocols of the used superset.
+All data collection and processing are conducted in accordance with the relevant certificates/protocols of the used dataset.
 For data sets that are public but require a license, we provide processing tools with the permission of the relevant certificate.

 **Licensing**